yp-edu/yp-edu.github.io/pages/_articles/fhe-for-open-model-audits.md

 aliases:
 crossposts:
 publishedOn: 2024-10-05
-editedOn: 2024-10-05
+editedOn: 2024-10-06
 authors:
   - "[[Yoann Poupart]]"
 readingTime: 14
 image: /assets/images/fhe-for-open-model-audits_thumbnail.webp
 description: TL;DR> Thanks to recent developments, FHE can now be applied easily and scalably to deep neural networks.
 I think, like many, that these advancements are a real opportunity to improve AI safety.
-I thus outline possible applications in model evaluation and interpretability, the most mature tools in safety as of today in my opinion.
+I thus outline possible applications of FHE in model evaluation and interpretability, the most mature tools in safety as of today in my opinion.
 ---

 ![TFHE for Open Interpretability Audits](fhe-for-open-model-audits.webp)

 > [!tldr] TL;DR
 >
 > Thanks to recent developments, FHE can now be applied easily and scalably to deep neural networks.
 I think, like many, that these advancements are a real opportunity to improve AI safety.
-I thus outline possible applications in model evaluation and interpretability, the most mature tools in safety as of today in my opinion.
+I thus outline possible applications of FHE in model evaluation and interpretability, the most mature tools in safety as of today in my opinion.

 > [!example] Table of content
 >